NathanCustom Tailors

 Why Nathan wins

-Nathan Tailors cuts genuine half- and full-canvas suits to your exact measurements from a Hoi An, Vietnam workshop — no retail markup.
+Nathan Tailors cuts genuine half-canvas suits to your exact measurements from a Hoi An, Vietnam workshop — no retail markup.
 A master tailor reviews your measurements and photos before cutting and works with you over WhatsApp until the fit is right.
 Every suit ships with generous seam allowances and spare matching cloth so a local tailor can fine-tune it.
 Shipped worldwide in 2–3 weeks.

 True canvas, not fused